Live by the Words

 Live by the Words is the debut studio album by Australian pop music group Justice Crew, released on 28 November 2014 through Sony Music Australia.
-The album debuted and peaked at number-seven on the Australian ARIA Albums Chart following its release.
+The album debuted and peaked at number seven on the Australian ARIA Albums Chart following its release.

-The album has produced five singles including the number-one hits, "Boom Boom" and "Que Sera".
+The album produced five singles including the number-one hits, "Boom Boom" and "Que Sera".
 The former earned Justice Crew their first number-one hit whilst the latter spent more weeks at the top spot than any other Australian number-one single.
 Subsequent singles, "Best Night" and "Everybody" both charted in the top ten whilst fifth single, "Rise & Fall" reached number eleven.

 Background

 On 4 November 2014, Justice Crew announced via Facebook that their debut studio album, Live by the Words was set for release on 28 November 2014.
 Recorded between 2012 and 2014, the album features both previously released singles and newly recorded material and includes contributions from Mike Posner, Nasri, Robopop, Danny Mercer and DNA Songs among others.
 Band member, John Len Ruela Pearce made the following comment when speaking about the album's release: